The Les Hommes Club (later to be renamed the Les Hommes Civic & Social Club)

 among our membership

 The Les Hommes Civic and Social Club has existed in Hampton, VA since 1954 and is currently located at 3201 NASA Drive.
-The Club currently has 72 active, emeritus, and out-of-town members.
+The Club currently has 55 active, and emeritus members.
 Approximately 80 percent of the members are retired or active-duty military personnel from all branches.
 The club’s members are diverse in their interests and activities and give of their time and talent in support of various community activities.
 Many of its charitable efforts have been transferred to its tax exempt Foundation, the Les Hommes Education Foundation, Inc. Club members also belong to other organizations such as fraternities, professional and civic organizations.
 The Les Hommes Civic & Social Club is a positive civic force in the Hampton Roads community.
-The organization has provided and supported its Foundation in providing: Academic Scholarships, Special assistance for community school activities, Thanksgiving Baskets, Donations to several agencies including but not limited to: The American Cancer Society, The Sarah Bonwell Hudgins Foundation, American Red Cross, Peninsula Food Bank, Virginia Memorial Education Foundation, The Tidewater Chapter of Tuskegee Airmen Inc., The AIM Center, and the C. Waldo Scott Center.
+The organization has provided and supported its Foundation in providing: Academic Scholarships, Special assistance for community school activities, Thanksgiving Baskets, donations to several agencies including but not limited to: The American Cancer Society, American Red Cross, Peninsula Food Bank, The Tidewater Chapter of Tuskegee Airmen Inc., and the C. Waldo Scott Center.